-Here are 5 mindset shifts to stop you from getting overwhelmed in the busyness of life.
+Here are 5 mindset shifts to effectively manage the busyness of life.

 1. Ask for what you want (or need)